openstax/enki/corgi-concourse-resource/README.md

 ## Configure Dev Environment

-Change into the output-producer-resource working directory
+Change into the corgi-concourse-resource working directory

-`cd ./output-producer-resource`
+`cd ./corgi-concourse-resource`

 Create a virtualenv: